-The College of Media and Communication offers work leading to a Master of Science in Mass Communications and a Master of Arts in Communication Studies.
+The College of Media and Communication offers work leading to a Master of Science in Mass Communications, a Master of Arts in Communication Studies, and an online Master of Science in Media Management.

 Students must have a 3.00 GPA in all graduate coursework taken in the College of Media and Communication and have completed 18 hours of course work 1) to qualify to take the Comprehensive Examination and 2) to meet graduation requirements.
+Students in the online Master of Science in Media Management degree will complete a CAPSTONE course in lieu of taking the Comprehensive Examination